andrewlkho/dotfiles/README.md

 # @andrewlkho's dotfiles

 This repository contains most of the dotfiles that I use on a regular basis.
-It is divided up broadly by the UNIX tools they each belong too (zsh, vim _et cetera_).
+It is divided up broadly by the UNIX tools they each belong to (zsh, vim _et cetera_).
 The layout and concept behind this organisation is heavily borrowed from [Zach Holman](https://github.com/holman/dotfiles)'s work.
 Hopefully others will find parts of this useful, or suggest ways in which my setup could be